rs2309/CSCI-561-HW2/readme.md

 ## Acknowledgments

-Thanks to the CSCI-561 staff for providing the project guidelines and to [Cool Math Games](https://www.coolmathgames.com/blog/how-to-play-reversi-basics-and-best-strategies) for the resources on Reversi strategies.
+Thanks to the CSCI-561 staff for providing the project guidelines.